PD-1 & PD-L1 for Mesothelioma

 Some of the best immunotherapies for mesothelioma are PD-1 and PD-L1 inhibitors.

-The anti-PD-1 drugs nivolumab (Opdivo®) and pembrolizumab (Keytruda®) were approved by the U.S. Food and Drug Administration (FDA) to treat mesothelioma in 2020.
+The anti-PD-1 drugs nivolumab (Opdivo®) and pembrolizumab (Keytruda®) are both FDA-approved to treat mesothelioma.
 Other PD-1 and PD-L1 inhibitors are showing success in clinical trials.

 The best immunotherapy drugs for your case will depend on the type and stage of your cancer, your overall health, and other factors.